TULiberalArts/Intellectual-Heritage/pages/home.md

 feature-title: Preparing Today’s Students, Tomorrow’s Citizens, for Lasting Learning and Engaged Lives
 feature-image: media/IH Hero_bg.png
 feature-body: >-
- Welcome to the Intellectual Heritage Program, home of curriculum that all Temple undergraduates complete as part of their General Education requirements.
+ Welcome to the Intellectual Heritage Program, home to the humanities curriculum that all undergraduates complete as part of their General Education requirements.
 published: true
 ---
 ![IH 5]({{site.baseurl}}/media/resized 2 IH 5.jpg){:.img-right}
-The Intellectual Heritage Program is home to the liberal arts curriculum on which a Temple education is founded.
+The Intellectual Heritage Program is home of the liberal arts curriculum on which a Temple education is founded.
 No matter what their majors, Temple students come together in our two seminars to read and discuss ancient and modern books that have shaped the ways people think and act--working together to interpret their historical significance, their relation to one another, and their relevance today.

 ___